fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-When Rishadan Footpad enters the battlefield, each opponent sacrifices a permanent unless they pays {2}.
+When Rishadan Footpad enters the battlefield, each opponent sacrifices a permanent unless they pay {2}.

 **2 / 2**